Regularized integrals and manifolds with log corners: Periods of logarithmic varieties

 A similar correspondence holds for varieties with log corners defined over $\RR$, replacing $\Spec{\CC}$ with $\Spec{\RR}$ and $\KN{Y\log D}$ with $\KNR{Y\log D}$.

 \begin{remark} More generally, one may consider log schemes over a base ring $\KK\subset \CC$, in which case the resulting tangential basepoints must be defined over $\KK$ as well, which may greatly rigidify the geometry.
-For instance, if $X = \logcyl$ with coordinate $z$, defined over $\KK = \ZZ$, the only tangential basepoints at $0$ are $\pm\cvf{z}$; this gives a natural notion of a tangential basepoint having ``unit length''. \end{remark}
+For instance, if $X = \logcyl$ with coordinate $z$, defined over $\KK = \ZZ$, the only tangential basepoints at $0$ are $\pm\cvf{z}$; this gives a natural notion of a tangential basepoint having ``unit length''.
+See \cite{DPP:WeakMorphisms} for a discussion of this general notion of ``virtual point'' of log schemes. \end{remark}